pypalkar23/blog/README.md

 blog
 ====

-blog deployed on google app engine
+wwww.pypalkar23.appspot.com my blog, which is deployed on google app engine just to showcase the work i did in "Udacity's CS253-Web Application Engineering".